 Setting up your own business

-Becoming an entrepreneur is something you can try at any age, although there are specific schemes and support available to encourage young people to set up their own business.
+Becoming an entrepreneur is something you can try at any age, although there are special schemes and support available to encourage young people to set up their own business.

 Taking a gap year

 If you’re still at school or college then speak to your teachers or career advisors.
 Parents, carers, friends and relatives may also be able to provide ideas and guidance.
-The National Careers Service offers advice online or by phone.